The Late Breakfasters

 The Late Breakfasters is a novel by English writer Robert Aickman, first published in the United Kingdom in 1964 by Victor Gollancz.
-It was reprinted by Chivers in 1978 and by Faber & Faber in 2014.
+It was reprinted in the United Kingdom by Chivers in 1978 and by Faber & Faber in 2014.
+Valancourt Books published a U.S. edition in 2016.
 It is the only novel published by the author in his lifetime, who was better known for his short stories.